How to Convert Physical Shares to an Online Demat Account?

 - Proof of identity and address (KYC documents)

 The stock market has largely shifted to digital platforms, and holding physical shares is no longer as practical or secure as it once was.
-In fact, many stock exchanges, like NSE and BSE, have made it mandatory to convert physical shares into demat form for trading purposes.
+In fact, many stock exchanges like NSE and BSE have made it mandatory to convert physical shares into demat form for trading purposes.
 Hence, it’s highly recommended to dematerialize your physical shares sooner rather than later.